What do business leaders really need to know about ethics and AI?

 AI ethics risks and challenges

 Significant penalties are a more tangible risk for organisations that use AI that results in negative outcomes.
 There have been many cases where algorithmic bias has landed big companies in hot water.
-Apple, for example, drew the ire of regulators in the US after its credit card was labeled “sexist” as it was found to offer smaller lines of credit to women than to men.
+Apple, for example, drew the ire of regulators in the US after its credit card was labelled “sexist” as it was found to offer smaller lines of credit to women than to men.
 Closer to home, the Federal Government, for example, had to pay more than $1.8 billion in compensation as a result of its bungled Robodebt AI initiative, in which an ill-thought-through algorithm targeted the wrong social security recipients in a bid to recover overpayments.

 “If AI is used in a way that causes unfairness, or even discrimination, this is becoming a commercial imperative,” said Mr Santow.
 “Not only is this a human rights issue, but it’s a problem because you as a company are making bad decisions commercially.”